SpezialK-dev/knowleadge-base/Operating-Systems/Linux/Networking.md

 ## Solution
 most often you just have multible services fighting for the same resources

-1. check if you have multible networking things running if so disable the ones you dont want to use in my case I wanted to use dhcpcd and iwd.
+1. check if you have multible networking things running if so disable the ones you dont want to use in my case I wanted to use iwd.
 2. check for powre saving mode this miight improve your disconnects.
 Taken from here [arch wiki](https://bbs.archlinux.org/viewtopic.php?id=196375)